Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist (classical) hypothesis testing

 As in Section~\ref{notation}, $x$ is a test statistic (function of the observed data) and $\mu$ represents parameters.
 Then the model $p(x| \mu)$ is different for H$_0$ and H$_1$, either because parameter $\mu$ (often called $\theta$ by statisticians) has a different value, or because $p(x| \mu)$ itself is a different functional form, perhaps with additional parameters.

 For the null hypothesis H$_0$, we order possible observations $x$ from least extreme to most extreme, using an ordering principle (which can depend on H$_1$ as well).
-We choose a cutoff $\alpha$ (smallish number).
+We choose a probability $\alpha$ (smallish number).

 We then ``reject'' H$_0$ if the observed $x_0$ is in the most extreme fraction $\alpha$ of observations $x$ (generated under H$_0$).
 By construction: \begin{description} \item{$\alpha$} $=$ probability (with $x$ generated according to H$_0$) of rejecting H$_0$ when it is true, i.e., false discovery claim (Type I error).
-It is called the {\em size} or {\em significance level} of the test. \end{description} To quantity the performance of this test if H$_1$ is true, we further define: \begin{description} \item{$\beta$} $=$ probability (with $x$ generated according to H$_1$) of not rejecting (``accepting'') H$_0$ when it is false, i.e., not claiming a discovery when there is one (Type II error).
-The {\em power} of the test is defined as $1-\beta$. \end{description}
+It is called the {\em size} or {\em significance level} of the test. \end{description} To quantity the performance of this test if H$_1$ is true, we further define: \begin{description} \item{$\beta$} $=$ probability (with $x$ generated according to H$_1$) of not rejecting (``accepting'') H$_0$ when it is false, i.e., not claiming a discovery when there is one (Type II error). \item The {\em power} of the test is defined as $1-\beta$. \end{description}

 Note: If the alternative H$_1$ is not specified, then $\beta$ is not known and optimality cannot be well-defined.
 The test is then called a {\em goodness-of-fit} test of H$_0$, as discussed in Section~\ref{goodness}.